eponai/sulolive/README.md

 # Sulo
 The live marketplace online - A product built to make shopping online more interactive by combining live streaming with small business e-commerce.

-## Status

 ```
 Please excuse the mess.
 We're working here 👷‍♀️
 ```

-We've made the repository public, but we're still working on this README and the wiki
+We've made the repository public, but we're still working on this README and the wiki.

 ## Rationale - Why open source the whole product